gnormal/postgres-go/README.md

 # postgres-go

 A gnorm solution for generating strongly typed database/sql wrappers for postgres.
+Note: updates will come that will likely make this usable for Postgres or MySQL.

 ## Magic Strings (what most people write with other ORMs)